Gunisalvo/bmaquet-tap-salesforce/README.md

 [Singer](https://www.singer.io/) tap that extracts data from a [Salesforce](https://www.salesforce.com/) Account and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).

-This is a forked version of [tap-salesforce (v1.4.24)](https://github.com/singer-io/tap-salesforce) that maintained by the Meltano team.
+This is a forked version of [tap-salesforce (meltano.1.4.27)](https://gitlab.com/meltano/tap-salesforce) that maintained by [bmaquet](https://github.com/BenjMaq).

-Main differences from the original version:
+Main differences from the Meltano version:

-- Support for `username/password/security_token` authentication
+- Support a new `OAuthPasswordCredentials` authentication which uses a combination of `username`, `password`, `client_id`, and `client_secret`.
-- Support for concurrent execution (8 threads by default) when accessing different API endpoints to speed up the extraction process
+- Support Salesforce BULK API V2

 # Quickstart